Community Events Calendar

 San Diego County

-North County Senior Dance gets your week off to a fine start with a dance on Sunday, March 9th from 2 to 4 p.m. at the Oceanside Country Club Senior Center, featuring music by Gene and Wendy!
-On Tuesday the 11th, enjoy the stylings of The Harmonaires from 1:30 to 3:30 at the Escondido Center.
-And on Thursday the 13th, wear something green, and swing southward to the spacious wooden floor of the Balboa Park Club for the first of three St. Patrick's Day dances this month, where you can dance to the sounds of The Sundance Band from noon to 3:30!
+North County Senior Dance has plenty of dance action on tap well after the Easter bunny has skipped town!
+But first, mark your calendars for a special Friday Spring Fling on April 18th from 2 to 4 at the Encinitas Senior Center, featuring music by The Sundance Band!
+On Tuesday, April 22nd, swing to the stylings of The Harmonaires, from 1:30 to 3:30 p.m. at the Escondido Center.
+On Thursday the 24th, swing southward to the spacious wooden floor of the Balboa Park Club for a dance with an Earth Day theme; The Billy Harper Band will provide the music between noon and 3:30.
+And on Friday the 25th, The Sandy Devito Quartet makes its monthly appearance at the Poway Senior Center; enjoy line dancing from noon to one, and swing and ballroom from 1 to 3.
 These great events are open to dancers of all ages, and admission is still just three to five dollars.
 Find out more by calling North County Senior Dance at 760-720-2011.
 (For detailed scheduling information, senior center addresses, etc., click on the calendar icon to view the schedule in PDF format.
 If you use an older web browser, you might need to have Adobe Reader® or similar PDF software installed.
 Download Adobe Reader® here; or upgrade to a newer browser if possible.)

 Rancho Coastal Humane Society's Thrift Shop has a huge selection of clothing, appliances, books, and artwork.
 It's a great place to shop and also a great place to donate unwanted gifts, items that you've replaced, or things that you've just grown tired of.
 And 100 percent of the proceeds support Rancho Coastal's programs for people and animals.
 Your painting, printer, or prom dress—even that ugly new Christmas sweater you'd like to part with!—can help to find a family for a pet, or provide humane education for a child.
 And now, save 50 percent on previously reduced merchandise every Sunday—that's half off everything but apparel.
 Then on Mondays save 50 percent on previously reduced clothing.
 Thrift Shop hours are 10 to 5:30 on weekdays, and 10 to 5 on weekends.
 Rancho Coastal Humane Society's Thrift Shop is located at 120 Aberdeen Drive in Cardiff, just two miles from the shelter at 389 Requeza Street in Encinitas.
 For more information, call 760-753-6413, or visit online.